Tales of Phantasia "I'm Gonna DOUSE Dhaos!" 2:54

 Primary Game: Tales of Phantasia (Namco , 1994, SNES), music by Motoi Sakuraba, Ryota Furuya, Shinji Tamura, Toshiyuki SekiguchiPosted 2025-10-11, evaluated by the judges panel

-UPA has arrived with his arrangement debut on OCR!
-Not only did he bring his A-game, Unknown Pseudoartist brought along four heavy hitters to tussle with a baffling boss battle theme from Tales of Phantasia!
-In submitting this proggy piece from his Songs of Phantasia album our way, UPA appreciated the irony of aiming to get this passed by the judges when three of our panelists wound up as collaborators:
+UPA has arrived with their arrangement debut on OCR!
+Not only did they bring their A-game, Unknown Pseudoartist brought along four heavy hitters to tussle with a baffling boss battle theme from Tales of Phantasia!
+In submitting this proggy piece from their Songs of Phantasia album our way, UPA appreciated the irony of aiming to get this passed by the judges when three of our panelists wound up as collaborators:

 - jnWake: lead keys